ButterCheezii/f-list-bbcode/README.md

 # f-list-bbcode
 Unobfuscated versions of F-List's various BBCode parsers

-Create an issue if these parsers behave any differently than their obfuscated versions
+Create an issue if these parsers behave any differently than their obfuscated versions (these are reverse-engineered and refactored manually)